 There are plenty of stigmas attached to being a single mom.
 You may have heard, "Single moms are always poor."

 The truth is: it can be tough, especially when your children are small.
 And it’s easy to feel overwhelmed.
 But you’re also in control of your mindset when approaching your finances.

-One of the best financial tips for single mothers is to stop being afraid of money.
+One of the best financial tips for single mothers is to stop being afraid of money and change the narrative.
 Instead of focusing on challenges, try to see the opportunities that money can bring you.
 The more open you are to receiving money in your life, the more likely you will attract a life of abundance.

 For example, recognize past mistakes instead of dwelling on them.
-Choose to learn new ways to handle your finances, take a free course and be better equipped to receive money into your life in the future.
+Choose to learn new ways to handle your finances, take one of our free courses, and be better equipped to receive money into your life in the future.